ZecHub/zechub/site/ZFAV_Club/Guides_for_Creators/AI_tools.md

 Here is a list to make life easier.
 How to use them is another thing.

 Writing the best prompts has a learning curve.
-It’s possible to master basics pretty fast.
+It is possible to master basics pretty fast.

 ## Text generating/ Assistants